aritraghosh/website/content/en/docs/tasks/administer-cluster/reserve-compute-resources.md

 `kubelet` enforce 'Allocatable' across pods by default.
-Enforcement is performed by evicting pods whenever the overall usage across all pods exceeds 'Allocatable'.
+Enforcement is performed by evicting pods whenever the overall usage across all pods exceeds 'Allocatable' (after accounting for hard eviction threshold)  .
 More details on eviction policy can be found on the [node pressure eviction](/docs/concepts/scheduling-eviction/node-pressure-eviction/) page.
 This enforcement is controlled by specifying `pods` value to the kubelet flag `--enforce-node-allocatable`.